-Supermarkets, clothes shops and other non-traditional outlets
+Supermarkets, clothes shops, garden centres and other non-traditional outlets

-Supermarkets and major general retail chains buy in large quantities and in return demand very high discounts from publishers.
+Supermarkets and some major general retail chains buy in large quantities and in return demand very high discounts from publishers.
 Sometimes the titles in question are niche (e.g. art books) but more often are the anticipated bestsellers.
 In addition, books are a small part of these retailers’ business and often sold ultra-cheap as loss-leaders.

 Second-hand and charity bookshops

 Second-hand books have an environmental advantage and it is great to see books shared and loved, but authors receive no royalty or other payment from sales of second-hand books, and charity bookshops as have an unfair advantage over high-street booksellers because they stock for free, are staffed by volunteers and are exempt from business rates.